FotonTech/frontend-challenge/README.md

 # Run the project
 $ yarn start

-## The project was made using Iphone X viewport as reference
+### The project was made using Iphone X viewport as reference.